Exeter Corporation Tramways

 Exeter Corporation Tramways crew tram car 30

-A conductor and motorman stand in front of Tramcar No 30 at the Stone Lane terminus — photo undated, but definitely taken after 1925 as No 30 was not built until then.
+A conductor and a motorman stand in front of Tramcar No 30 at the Stone Lane terminus — photo undated, but definitely taken after 1925 as No 30 was not built until then.
 Both men are wearing single-breasted jackets with epaulettes.

 Exeter Corporation Tramways Tram No 20 and tram conductor